-Atlas responds to RIBA research
+Atlas responds to research from the RIBA

 RIBA Head of Economic Research and Analysis, Adrian Malleson, said: